 - Switch online hassle-free

 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

 Updated .
 What changed?

 Many major home insurance companies are working with customers facing financial strain due to lost income during the coronavirus pandemic.
-Only a few companies haven’t responded to the coronavirus situation officially.
-But even these companies may be required to extend payment dates in states that are mandating longer insurance grace periods.
+Many companies are even required to extend payment dates in states that are mandating longer home insurance grace periods.

 We’ll update this page as new details emerge in the world’s response to COVID-19.

 The grace period may range from 10 to 30 days, depending on your state’s requirements and the insurance company.
 If you’re late on your home insurance payment, your insurer is usually required by the state to cover you for a certain time after your last payment due date.